Provisioning Citrix NetScaler instances

 - In the Save As message box, browse to the location where you want to save the file, and then click Save.

-When you add Citrix NetScaler instances from the Management Service, you need to provide values for some parameters, and the Management Service implicitly configures these settings on the Citrix NetScaler instances.
+When you add Citrix ADC instances from the Management Service, you need to provide values for some parameters, and the Management Service implicitly configures these settings on the Citrix ADC instances.

-Note: For a high availability setup (active-active or active-standby), Citrix recommends that you configure the two Citrix NetScaler instances on different SDX appliances.
+Note: For a high availability setup (active-active or active-standby), Citrix recommends that you configure the two Citrix ADC VPX instances on different SDX appliances.
 Make sure that the instances in the setup have identical resources, such as CPU, memory, interfaces, packets per second (PPS), and throughput.

-Feature License* Specifies the license you have procured for the Citrix NetScaler.
+In this section, specify the license you have procured for the Citrix ADC.
 The license could be Standard, Enterprise, and Platinum or Secure Web Gateway.

 Note: * indicates required fields.

-You need to buy a separate license (SDX 2-Instance Add-On Pack for Secure Web Gateway) for Citrix Secure Web Gateway (SWG) instances on SDX appliances.
+You must buy a separate license (SDX 2-Instance Add-On Pack for Secure Web Gateway) for Citrix Secure Web Gateway (SWG) instances on SDX appliances.
 This instance pack is different from SDX platform license or SDX instance pack.

 For more information about deploying a Citrix SWG instance on an SDX appliance, see Deploying a Citrix Secure Web Gateway Instance on an SDX Appliance.